Vienna. It’s a breathtaking city, rich in history, music, palaces and museums!

 Where to Stay – Do Step Inn Central Hostel was probably one of the best hostels during out trip, aligning well with our budget and it was really close to the train station to avoid carrying our rucksacks for too long.
 There’s a great kitchen to use and supermarkets are close by – we took the opportunity to cook in both nights and save money!
 It is about a 20 minute walk into the centre of Vienna.

 St Stephen’s Cathedral – This is honestly the most beautiful cathedral I have seen.
 It is known for its intricately tiled roof, standing out in the centre of the city, but as we entered inside the cathedral, it was definitely a ‘wow’ moment.
 The architecture was stunning, the organ sounded beautiful, creating an incredible atmosphere within the Cathedral.

-It is one of the biggest palace complexes in the world and is now home to the Spanish Riding School (which you can see a glimpse of!) and numerous museums.
+Hofburg Palace – This is one of the biggest palace complexes in the world and is now home to the Spanish Riding School (which you can see a glimpse of!) and numerous museums.
 Across the road from the Hofburg Palace, there is also MuseumsQuartier so you will not be short of museums to visit in this area of the city!
 I’ve heard that you can purchase tickets to see a concert inside Hofburg Palace but it wasn’t something that we did!

-There is plenty to see and do in Vienna, especially if you visit every museum, but it is such a beautiful city with a classic vibe, packed with history.
-This has been quite a lengthy post, so hopefully gives a good idea of how you can see lots of Vienna in a short space of time!
+There is PLENTY to see and do in Vienna and we managed to pack quite a bit into two days so hopefully this gives a good idea of how you can see lots of Vienna in a short space of time!